open-sauced/docs/docs/technical/fetching-data-from-github.md

-# Fetching Data from the GitHub GraphQL API
+# Fetching data from the GitHub graphql API

 Over the past few years, GitHub has been enabling developers to build on our platform as 3rd party integrators.
 This enablement does not come without limitations such as rate-limiting and token access.
 Open Sauced originally started as a way to try out the GitHub GraphQL API with a production-ready application.

-## Implementation Approach
+## Implementation approach

 Open Sauced is exclusively powered by the public data from open source repos.
 Not only is the data drawn from open sourced repos, the onboarding flow for Open Sauced walks the user through creating their own open sourced repo in order to track their own contributions.